abhayakumar01/career-path-finder-ugi-/README.md

  **Note:** The user interface design is currently basic but is planned to be changed, and it demonstrates all core features.

- ### You can't code file of this project because if part of my own rearch work
+ ### You can't code file of this project because it is part of my own rearch work.